things-to-do

 Port Playground

-Right along the waterfront at Palmeral de las Sorpresas, the Port Playground was our go-to spot whenever the kids needed a reset.
+Right along the waterfront at Palmeral de las Sorpresas, the Port Playground is my go-to stop whenever families I'm showing around need a reset.

 It's a big wooden pirate ship complete with slides, climbing nets, and plenty of space to run off steam.